 Prior to arrival of individuals, assess staffing and call in additional employees (See Appendix N – Staff Recall and Survey) to ensure a safe staffing ratio.

-If time permits, discharge low acuity residents to family members to make room for temporary residents.
+If time permits, discharge low acuity people supported to family members to make room for temporary people supported.

 Clear parking lot for receiving.

-Set up a site for processing incoming residents.
+Set up a site for processing incoming people supported.
 Consider possible space conversions.
 Includes:

 Adequate power supply and outlets, and lighting